JeremyMColegrove/node-formatted-logger/README.md

 ## 🔧 Command Line Usage

-`formatted-logger` can also be used from the command line to log files or individual messages.
+Install `formatted-logger` globally with the command `npm i -g formatted-logger` to use command line functionality and log files or individual messages.

 ### Basic Usage